-The department also offers a Ph.D. in Engineering with a track in computer science.
-Applicants for this research-intensive doctoral program must hold an M.S. in Computer Science, and his or her intended area of research must be compatible with existing computer science research interests.
+The department also offers a Ph.D. in engineering with a computer science concentration.
+Applicants for this research-intensive doctoral program must hold an M.S. in computer science, and the applicant's intended area of research must be compatible with existing computer science research specialties.
 The applicant must provide a statement of intended research (approximately one page in length) with his or her application.
-Ideally, the intended research will have been discussed previously with relevant faculty.
+We encourage applicants to discuss their research proposals with VCU computer science faculty in advance.